cknogler/Vehicle-CO2-Emissions-Prediction/README.md

 The top features driving CO2 emissions were `Empty Mass Euro Avg (kg)` and `Maximum Power (kW)`, followed by `Fuel` type and `Gearbox` type.
 This aligns with findings from the EDA and correlation analysis, reinforcing the robustness of these drivers.

-### 5. Partial Dependence Plots (PDPs)
+### Partial Dependence Plots (PDPs)
-Partial Dependence Plots illustrate the marginal effect of one or two features on the predicted CO2 emissions, after accounting for the average effect of all other features.
+Partial Dependence Plots illustrate the marginal effect of a features on the predicted CO2 emissions, after accounting for the average effect of all other features.
 They provide intuitive insights into the relationship between predictors and the target variable.

 <img width="1584" height="884" alt="partial_dependence_plots-2" src="https://github.com/user-attachments/assets/7293688b-6f07-41c9-845c-506e18342939" />